Mike4driver/TakeHomeTestDjangoProject/README.md

 # TestDjangoProject

-This is a project made to the specifications of a companies take home assesment.
+This is a project made to the specifications of a company's take home assessment.
-It is using Django rest framwork for the api and pytest for the testing portion and is using postgres for the database
+It is using Django rest framework for the api and pytest for the testing portion and is using postgres for the database

 To start the project make sure you have docker-compose installed then run:
 `docker-compose up`